openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 - [Gitlab Documentation for webhook events](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html)
 {{< /hint >}}

-## Scope GitHub token to a list of private and public repositories within and outside namespaces
+## Scope Github token to a list of private and public repositories within and outside namespaces

+By default, the Github token that Pipelines as Code generates is scoped only to the repository where the payload comes from.
+However, in some cases, the developer team might want the token to allow control over additional repositories.
+For example, there might be a CI repository where the `.tekton/pr.yaml` file and source payload might be located, however the build process defined in `pr.yaml` might fetch tasks from a separate private CD repository.

+You can extend the scope of the Github token in two ways:

-The proposal helps user to scope GitHub token to a list of provided repositories which exist in same namespace(By providing configuration at Repository level) as well as different namespaces(Global Configuration).
+- _Repository level configuration_: extend the Github token to a list of repositories that exist in the same namespace as the original repository.

-It is useful in a scenario where CI Repos Differ from CD Repos, and the teams would like the generated GitHub Token from Pipelines As Code to allow control over these secondary repos, even if they were not the one triggering the pipeline.

-Ex:

-Assuming CD repos are private and CI repo is the one which triggers the event, payload coming from CI repos fetches some tasks from CD Repos which are private.

-There are two ways to scope GitHub token to a list of provided Repos

-1. Scoping GH token to a list of Repos provided by global configuration
-2. Scoping GH token to a list of Repos provided by Repository level configuration
+- _Global configuration_: extend the Github token to a list of repositories in different namespaces.

+### Note

+Ignore Scoping of Github token for webhook based usecases.

 ### Prerequisite

+- In the `pipelines-as-code` configmap, set the `secret-github-app-token-scoped` key to `false`.
-Disable `secret-github-app-token-scoped` to `false` from `pipelines-as-code` configmap in order to scope GitHub token to private and public repos listed under Global and Repo level configuration.
+This setting enables the scoping of the Github token to private and public repositories listed under the Global and Repository level configuration.

-### Scoping GH token to a list of repos provided by global configuration

-- When list of Repos provided by global configuration then scope all those repos by a Github token irrespective of the namespaces.

-- The configuration exists in `pipelines-as-code` configmap.

-- The key which used to have list of Repos is `secret-github-app-scope-extra-repos`

-  Ex:
+#### Scoping the Github token using Global configuration

+You can use global configuration to set a list of repositories in any namespaces.

+To set the global configuration, in the `pipelines-as-code` configmap, set the `secret-github-app-scope-extra-repos` key, as in the following example:

   ```yaml
   apiVersion: v1